 The Department is in the process of interviewing final candidates for the chief's position vacated by Carl Kinnison in August 2012.

-The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations, led by Assistant Chief Roger W. Fields and Support Services, led by Captain Jack Wimp.
+The Cape Girardeau Police Department is presently organized into two bureaus encompassing Field Operations and Support Services.
 In addition to the Chief of Police, Assistant Chief and Captain, there are 4 Lieutenants, 7 Sergeants, 12 Corporals and 47 Patrolman.
-There are 26 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
+There are 27 full-time civilian employees that work with our sworn personnel and support the many necessary functions of our department.
 Additionally, the Cape Girardeau Police Department is fortunate to have a Reserve police volunteer program.
 The program is under the supervision of the Support Services Commander.

 All officers of the Cape Girardeau Police Department must have completed a minimum of 480-hours of police academy training and become a certified police officer in the State of Missouri.
 Our Department then provides up to three months of field training before the officer is prepared to work on patrol alone.